fbpx

 Bookings essential, contact the Visitor Experience Team:

-Take your group on a fully-guided, private tour and discover the work that goes on ‘behind the scenes’ in our Collections areas, as well learning more about our historic buildings.
-This tour can be specially tailored to your group’s interests, and can include the Museum’s archives as well as the technical conservation workshops.
+Take your group on a guided, private tour and discover the work that goes on ‘behind the scenes’ in our restoration workshop and reserve collections area, as well learning more about our historic buildings.
+This tour can be specially tailored to your group’s interests.

 • Running time: 60 minutes

-Our Museum Talks cover a variety of subjects concerning the history of New Zealand military aviation and the events experienced by service personnel and civilians during times of both peace and war.
-These presentations make extensive use of stories and objects from our Museum collection, and take an informal approach that stimulates discussion and engages the mind.
+Our museum talks cover a variety of subjects concerning the history of New Zealand military aviation and the events experienced by service personnel and civilians during times of both peace and war.
+These presentations make extensive use of stories and objects from our museum collection, and take an informal approach that stimulates discussion and engages the mind.
+These can be as an outreach visit, or you can visit us.

 This presentation reflects on the origins of the Anzac story, including the earliest known operations that New Zealand and Australian forces served in together, including Gallipoli.
 This includes eyewitness accounts of the campaign, and the significance of the poppy as a symbol of remembrance.